pvieira91/pvieira91.github.io/_posts/2016-10-26-run-array-of-promises-sequentially.markdown

 ```

 Another great example, this time using reduce function, is execute an array of promises sequentially.
-Let's suppose that, for some reason I can't imagine, those messages must be delete sequentially.
-A message can only be deleted if the previous was sucessfully deleted.
+Let's suppose that, for some reason I can't imagine, those messages must be deleted sequentially.
+A message can only be deleted if the previous has been successfully deleted.

 ```javascript
 messages